chillum/httpstress/README.md

 Use it for stress testing of HTTP servers with many concurrent connections.

+Returns 0 if no errors, 1 if some errors (see stdout) and 2 in case of invalid options.

 ### Installation
 * Install [Go runtime](http://golang.org/doc/install)
 * `go get github.com/chillum/httpstress-go`